Expansion MRR Rate Calculator

 Interpretation: Expansion adds $2,250 of higher-quality recurring revenue without relying on new customer acquisition, supporting stronger NRR and better unit economics (CAC Payback, LTV:CAC).

-How to Use the Expansion MRR Calculator
+How to Use the Expansion MRR Rate Calculator

 Frequently Asked Questions